Canada-Switzerland Organic Equivalency Recognition – Guidance Document for Canadian Importers and Exporters

 Requirements for Canadian organic agricultural products for export to Switzerland

-As of December 18, 2012, Canada has been added to the list of recognised third countries in Annex 4 of Ordonnance du DFE sur l'agriculture biologique – PDF (292 kb) (Swiss unofficial English: Ordinance on Organic Farming and the Labelling of Organically Produced Products and Foodstuffs (Organic Farming Ordinance)).
+As of December 18, 2012, Canada has been added to the list of recognised third countries in Annex 4 of Ordonnance du DFE sur l'agriculture biologique – PDF (292 kb) (French only) (Swiss unofficial English: Ordinance on Organic Farming and the Labelling of Organically Produced Products and Foodstuffs (Organic Farming Ordinance)).

 According to Swiss Organic Farming Ordinance, the following products certified according to the Canada Organic Regime by a CFIA accredited Certification Bodies are accepted as organic in Switzerland: